jenkinsci/coverity-plugin/README.md

 ## Changelog

+#### Version 1.11.0 (January, 2018)

+*   `User` and `Password` fields are removed.
+If these properties were configured, then these configurations will be migrated into credentials automatically.
+(BZ 108097, BZ 109522)
+*   Fixed an unhandled exceptions if configured user does not have WS access permission.
+(BZ 109223)
+*   Fixed an issue where coverityResults step report incorrect number of defects retrieved from Coverity Connect.
+(BZ 112041)
+*   New option, called `AbortPipeline`, has been added to abort the pipeline flow when Coverity issues are found.
+(BZ 113560)
+*   CoverityConnect information(host/port/credentails) can be accessed within "withCoverityEnv" builder in the pipeline.
+The users can override the default environment variable names.
+(BZ 113563)

 #### Version 1.10.0 (September, 2017)

 *   Added support for Jenkins Pipeline by adding the pipeline steps `coverityResults` and `withCoverityEnv`.
 (BZ 97113)